Chapeltown, Leeds: Northern School of Contemporary Dance

 The NSCD is a modern conservatoire dance school with its origins in the Leeds dance education of the 1970s and 1980s.
 Two years after the founding of the school in 1985, it moved to its current home in Chapeltown in 1987.
 The Riley Theatre was built in the former synagogue, and over the next ten years a number of new dance studios were created on the site and the Brandsby Lodge was renovated.
 Today the school is a contemporary dance institution with nearly 200 students.

 Crime

-As a neighbourhood with a history of economic downturn, Chapeltown has a huge association with crime.
-The area has suffered some serious social problems, including some street drug dealing and a fear of gun crime in the last decade.
+As a neighbourhood with a history of economic downturn, Chapeltown has been popularly associated with crime.
+The area has suffered social problems, including street drug dealing and gun crime in the last decade.
 However, Findaproperty.com states that Chapeltown's association with crime is "grossly exaggerated".
 The Leeds Index of Deprivation ranked Chapeltown 20th out of 108 areas of the city for problems with community safety, and it is ranked as safer than most other inner-city areas of Leeds.